lioujheyu/gevo/README.md

 ### NVIDIA CUDA 11

-While GEVO can work with any CUDA version so long LLVM compiler can compile it, certain benchmark (GPU-BSW) I test requires Nvidia intrinsic only supported by CUDA 11.
+While GEVO can work with any CUDA version so long LLVM compiler can compile it, certain benchmark I test requires Nvidia intrinsic only supported by the most recent CUDA.
 Thus CUDA 11 is enforced for now.

-Note: Since 2018.8, nvidia driver 418 and beyond has a profiling permission restriction.
+:exclamation: Note: Since 2018.8, nvidia driver 418 and beyond has a profiling permission restriction.
 Please refer to [this nvidia document](https://developer.nvidia.com/nvidia-development-tools-solutions-err_nvgpuctrperm-permission-issue-performance-counters) and [this nvidia forum thread](https://forums.developer.nvidia.com/t/nvprof-warning-the-user-does-not-have-permission-to-profile-on-the-target-device/72374/6) for how to lift the restriction for `nvprof`, which is the profiling tool GEVO use to measure the CUDA kernel runtime and power comsumption.